Nichole DeMent’s encaustic portraits celebrate the inner landscapes of her subjects and reveal aspects of her own creative subconscious.

 Guided Meditation: Monday, March 9, 12-1:30pm

-***Gallery 4Culture is closed until September 7 due to recommendations from King County Public Health***
+***Gallery 4Culture is currently closed due to recommendations from King County Public Health***

 We often forget the magic we knew and felt as children.
 Nichole DeMent’s current body of work is a culmination of decades of trying to conjure the innocence, lightness, joy, and trust she entered the world with—before suffering, hardship, and loss became routine.